Bunion (Hallux Valgus)

 How do you prevent it?

-• Allow enough room or width in the toe area of the footwear, to avoid scrunching of the toes.
+• Proper fitting footwear allows enough room or width in the toe area to avoid scrunching of the toes.

 • Prescription orthotics to reduce abnormal bone pressures and improve foot function.